vladimir-g/python-tkvdb/README.md

 empty database, not `NotFoundError`.
 Cursors may be iterated by using iterators (see previous section).

+Cursor also may be iterated in reverse order using `prev()` method.
+Another method called `last()` moves cursor to last record and often useful for the reverse iteration.

 Cursor can be used for search with `seek()` method.
 This allows searching k-v pair by prefix using seek criteria.
 Criterias are defined in `tkvdb.cursor.Seek` enum: